raganwald-deprecated/homoiconic/dumping_ground/coffeescript_and_underscore.md

       +--++--+
     sw        se

-The squares of size four are in turn each composed of four component squares of size two (`2^1`), which are each composed of four component squares of size one (`2^0`), which cannot be subdivided.(For simplicity, a Cafe au Life board is represented as one such large square, although the HashLife algorithm can be used to handle any board shape by tiling it with squares.)
+The squares of size four are in turn each composed of four quadrants of size two, which are each composed of four quadrants of size one, which cannot be subdivided.(For simplicity, a Cafe au Life board is represented as one such large square, although the HashLife algorithm can be used to handle any board shape by tiling it with squares.)
 HashLife exploits this symmetry by representing all squares of size `n > 0` as CoffeeScript class instances with four quadrants, conventionally labeled `nw`, `ne`, `se` and `sw`.

-(The technical name for such a data structure is a [QuadTree][qt].)
+The technical name for such a data structure is a [QuadTree][qt].

 [qt]: http://en.wikipedia.org/wiki/Quadtree